Luffylando/Sava-Server/README.md

 ## Swagger

-* Api documentation can be checked on http://localhost:9000/api-docs
+* If everything is up and running, then Api documentation can be checked on http://localhost:9000/api-docs